wildone/eduVPN-proxyguard/README.md

 # ProxyGuard

-Proxy WireGuard UDP connections over HTTP(s).
+Proxy UDP connections over HTTP(s).
+The main use case is to proxy WireGuard packets.

 It does this by doing a HTTP upgrade request similar to how websockets work.